pyserial/pyserial/documentation/appendix.rst

     create two issues with that:

     - implementations for other modules are found.
-On Windows, it's safe to exclude 'serialposix', 'serialjava' and 'serialcli' as these are not used.
+On Windows, it's safe to exclude 'serialposix' as this is not used.

     - :func:`serial.serial_for_url` does a dynamic lookup of protocol handlers at runtime.
 If this function is used, the desired handlers have to be